the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Two new victory conditions, restoring the "proper" Domination and Science victories.
 (Warning: do not enable these without disabling the standard Domination and Science victories.
 Having both DeCiv's Science Victory (Terraform Earth) and Colonization Victory (launch the spaceship) enabled will currently make those victory conditions impossible to achieve.)

-- Five new factions (in addition to playable Deseret):
+- Six new factions (in addition to playable Deseret):
+  - Aurelian Group, a pre-war Australian mining corporation that survived the Cataclysm and is trying to rebuild its former country while remaining isolationist.
   - Aztlan, the expected post-Cataclysm nation of Aztec revivalists.
   - The Caliphate, a hyperoppressive Islamic theocracy with a stranglehold over Germany.
   - Camelot Foundation, a constitutional republic arising from what's left of Wales, England and Brittany.